The Impact of Data on the Stability of Learning-Based Control- Extended Version: Problem Statement

+which only depends on $\bm{x}$, as the control inputs are specified by the policy $\bm{\pi}(\cdot,\bm{x}^{(1)},\bm{u}^{(1)},\ldots,t)$.
 Since we do not know the function $\bm{f}(\cdot)$ but only have a training data set $\mathbb{D}_N$ and an approximate model $\hat{\bm{f}}(\cdot)$, the warranted control performance, measured through the size of the region in which $\dot{V}(\bm{x})\leq0$ is not guaranteed, strongly depends on the training data.
 In such a setting, it is crucial to understand the interrelation between training data and control performance, e.g., for determining where additional training data should be acquired to increase control performance, or when a subset of the training data must be selected to reduce the computational complexity of learning.
-Therefore, we consider the problem of determining the value of data in learning-based control.
+Therefore, we consider the problem of determining the impact of data on stability certificates for learning-based control.